sblabkribb/dockerimages/README.md

 # Collection of docker images for SBLab at KRIBB

 ## python-base
 Ubuntu environment for python development.
-If you require any packages, add a line of "RUN conda install [package name]" before the cleanning command at the end of the Dockerfile
+If you require any additional packages, add a line of "RUN conda install [package name]" before the cleanning command at the end of the Dockerfile

 ### Build